 Information about personal data processing

-The Financial Market Guarantee System (hereinafter the “Guarantee System”) processes personal data in accordance with Regulation (EU) 2016/679 of the European Parliament and of the Council on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (hereinafter the “Regulation”), and in accordance with the law on personal data processing and related legal regulations.
+The Financial Market Guarantee System (hereinafter the “Guarantee System”) processes personal data in accordance with Regulation (EU) 2016/679 of the European Parliament and of the Council on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (hereinafter the “Regulation”), and in accordance with Act.
+No 110/2019 Coll., on personal data processing and related legal regulations.

 Purposes of personal data processing in the Guarantee System